JakobRat/RALF/README.md

 ```
 $ python3 main_routing.py
 ```
+To use the negotiation based wire-planner before the detailed router set the variables
+- `PLAN_WIRES=True`, to activate the planner
+- `N_PLANNING_ITERATIONS`, for defining the number of planning iterations
+- `GCELL_LENGTH`, for defining the width and height of a grid cell (`150` is recommended)
+- `LAYERS`, for defining the usable layers (`['m1','m2','m3','m4']` is recommended)

 Don't forget to adapt the variable `CIRCUIT_NAME` to your circuits name!\

 Per default, the script generates a `.tcl`-file located under `Magic/Routing/<CIRCUIT_NAME>_routing.tcl`.\
-To view the routing, open the placement in Magic per (make sure you are in the same directory as `main_routing.py`)
+To view the routing, run the `main_place_route_circuit.py` script.
+Alternativly the placement can be first viewed in Magic by
 ```
 $ magic Magic/Placement/<CIRCUIT_NAME>.mag
 ```
-then run in the Magic command shell
+and then routed by using the Magic shell:
 ```
 source Magic/Routing/<CIRCUIT_NAME>_routing.tcl
 ```